-The window treatment throughout this unit, except in the kitchen, is pleated day/night soft shades and lambrequins.
+The window treatment throughout this unit, except in the kitchen area, may be pleated day/night soft shades and lambrequins.
 These shades have two sections.
 The first section visible when closing the shade is the "DAY" section.
 This material is translucent.
 Sunlight passes easily through the material into the unit.
 The second visible section is the "NIGHT" section.
-This material is a heavier, more opaque material.
-Very little to no light passes through it.
+This material is a heavier, more opaque material - very little to no light passes through it.
 It is generally used in the evening or when more privacy is desired.
-If any curtains are installed in this unit, cleaning instructions are DRY CLEAN ONLY.
-Water-based products are not recommended for cleaning fabrics.
-Water-based products may cause excessive shrinkage or fading.
-The kitchen window is equipped with a mini-blind.
+Any curtains that may be installed in this unit must be DRY CLEANED ONLY.
+Water-based cleaning products may cause excessive shrinkage or fading.
+The kitchen window may be equipped with a mini-blind, rather than a day/night soft shade.
+As an option, sun shades may be installed on front side windows.